Split ends stand in the way of great hair, making otherwise glorious manes appear dull, dry, tangled, and more difficult to style.

 That’s because when a piece of hair “splits,” it’s rarely a clean, even break.
 If you put a split end under a microscope, it looks like a piece of fractured wood, with multiple jagged ridges and edges.

-Before we get into your best bets at preventing split ends, let’s be clear on what they are and what causes them.
+Before we get into the best ways to avoid split ends, let’s be clear on what they are and what causes them.

 What Are Split Ends & What Causes Them?